Complementary Feature Enhanced Network with Vision Transformer for Image Dehazing

-As to the second aspect, existing CNNs-based dehazing methods can be divided into two categories.
-The first is the physical-based frameworks, such as DehazeNet \cite{cai2016dehazenet} and multi-scale CNN model (MSCNN) \cite{ren2016single}, which try to predict the transmission map $t$ and atmospheric light $A$ at the first step, and then use them to calculate the scene radiance $J$ according to the atmospheric scattering model \cite{narasimhan2002vision} $J(p)=(I(p)-A)/t(p)+A$, where the $I$ is the hazy image, and $p$ is the pixel position.
-However, the atmospheric scattering model cannot completely represent the complex hazy imaging process since it ignores the emission and absorption of atmospheric particles.
-Another category is fully data-driven learning-based \cite{li2020deep}, including enhanced Pix2pixHD dehazing network (EPDN) \cite{ren2016single}, domain adaptation dehazing network (DADN) \cite{shao2020domain}, multi-scale boosted dehazing network (MSBDN) \cite{dong2020multi}.
+To \emph{the first aspect}, existing CNNs-based dehazing methods can be divided into two categories.
+The first is the \emph{physical-based} framework (as illustrated in Fig.\ref{fig.frameworks} (a)), such as DehazeNet \cite{cai2016dehazenet}, multi-scale CNN model (MSCNN) \cite{ren2016single} and aggregated transmission propagation networks \cite{Liu2019Learning}, which try to predict the atmospheric light ${A}$ and/or transmission map $t$ at the first step, and then use them to calculate the haze-free image ${I}_D$ according to the ASM (\ref{eq.asm}).
+However, the ASM cannot completely represent the complex hazy imaging process since it ignores the emission and absorption of atmospheric particles, leading to ineffective dehazing results \cite{li2021dehazeflow}.
+Another category is the \emph{fully learning-based} \cite{li2020deep,Chen2018HazeRemoval} (as illustrated in Fig.\ref{fig.frameworks} (b)), including enhanced Pix2pixHD dehazing network (EPDN) \cite{qu2019enhanced}, GridDehazeNet (GDNet) \cite{liu2019griddehazenet}, multi-scale boosted dehazing network (MSBDN) \cite{dong2020multi} and feature fusion attention network (FFA) \cite{qin2020ffa}.
 Trained in an end-to-end fashion, these models directly recover the haze-free image.
 However, they have limitations in interpretability \cite{li2020deep} and usually appear ineffective in dense haze removal.
-The above discussions inspire us to use a more powerful mechanism and provide a new framework for image dehazing.
+As to \emph{the second aspect}, on the one hand, convolution is content-independent as the same convolution kernel is shared to the entire image, ignoring the distinct nature between different image regions \cite{naseer2021intriguing}.
+On the other hand, due to inductive biases such as locality, the convolutions are ineffective to learn long-range dependency information \cite{zheng2021rethinking, liang2021swinir}.
+The above discussions inspire us to provide a new framework and a more powerful mechanism to replace some of the convolution layers.